 What is Retinol?

 Retinol is a member of the vitamin A family, and it is a commonly used ingredient for acne and anti-aging.
-Like other vitamin A derivatives, Retinol is known for being highly effective in combatting skin-aging and acne, and it works for more than just acne, too.
-Helping with a few common skin concerns, using retinol has become a more popular skincare night cream for many women.
+Like other vitamin A derivatives, Retinol is highly effective in combatting skin aging and acne and works for more than just acne.
+Helping with a few common skin concerns, using Retinol has become a more popular skincare night cream for many women.

 Acne occurs when oil, sebum, dead cells, or bacteria are trapped in pores.
 When follicles become clogged, whiteheads, blackheads, or pimples form.
 Whiteheads form when dead skin cells and bacteria clog follicles in the skin.
 Blackheads appear when the follicles beneath your skin become clogged with sebum.
 These follicles have larger openings.
 When air enters the pore, melanin is oxidized, turning the pore black.